Pyxus/fray/docs/getting_started/mod_input/index.md

 var sequence_matcher := FraySequenceMatcher.new()

 func _ready() -> void:
-    # The following sequence describes the the input of the famous 'Hadouken' attack performed by Ryu from Street Fighters.
+    # The following sequence describes the input for the famous 'Hadouken' attack performed by Ryu from Street Fighter.
     sequence_tree.add("hadouken", FraySequenceBranch.builder()
         .first("down").then("down_right").then("right").then("attack")
         .build()
     )

+    # It can be frustating as a player for an attack to not be performed because of overly strict inputs.
     # This is an alternative input for the 'Hadoken' which can match even if the down_right is skipped.
+    # This supports leniency by catching the case where a player accidently releases down before pressing right.
-    # Since this input is easier to perform you could balance this out by setting a short delay like 150ms
+    # Though since this input is easier to perform you could balance it out by setting a short delay like 150ms.
     sequence_tree.add("hadouken", FraySequenceBranch.builder()
         .first("down").then("right", 150).then("attack")
         .build()